rafiibnsultan/FM_Seg/README.md

 ## <div id="#VLM"> </div>VLM-Based Medical Image Segmentation Related
 Traditionally, AI models have been tailored to process single data modalities, focusing either on visual or textual information.
 This singular approach stands in stark contrast to the inherently multi-modal method employed by medical practitioners, who rely on a combination of imaging studies and textual electronic medical records to make informed decisions.
 * LLM-driven Multimodal Target Volume Contouring in Radiation Oncology <a href="https://arxiv.org/abs/2306.13731">paper</a>

+## <div id="#VLM"> </div>VLM-Based Medical Image Segmentation Related
+Using text prompts, SAM can adapt to VLM-based segmentation as well.
+* Increasing SAM Zero-Shot Performance on Multimodal Medical Images Using GPT-4 Generated Descriptive Prompts Without Human Annotation <a href="https://arxiv.org/abs/2402.15759">paper</a>
+* CLIP Surgery for Better Explainability with Enhancement in Open-Vocabulary Tasks <a href="https://arxiv.org/abs/2304.05653">paper</a>

 # FM-Based Geographical Image Segmentation
 ## Problem: